class-fullstack/Full-Auth-Class/README.md

-# this Project for member join class teacher Tai
+# This Project for member join class teacher Tai

 E-commerce is a React application built with Vite.
 It provides a minimal setup to get React working with Vite, including Hot Module Replacement (HMR) and some ESLint rules.